Best cover letters in Australia

 Personal details such as your age, hobbies and marital status should not be included in your cover letter.

-Not only are they usually irrelevant to the job you are applying for, they could give the person reading your cover letter an excuse to dismiss your application without having read your resume.
+Not only are they usually irrelevant to the job you are applying for, but they could also give the person reading your cover letter an excuse to dismiss your application without having read your resume.

 An employer wants to see how your previous work experience relates to the position on offer, so unless your outside interests are pertinent to the role, it’s best to not include them in your cover letter.